Interpretable Neural Network Decoupling: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel architecture decoupling method to interpret the rationale behind the overall working process of a network.
-In particular, architecture controlling module is embedded in each layer to dynamically identify the activated filters.
-Then, by maximizing the mutual information between the architecture encoding and the attribute of input image, we decouple the network architecture to explore the functional processing behaviour of each layer.
-We further disentangle filters to make them detect different objects and improve the discriminative ability of the decoupled network by limiting the output of filters.
-Experiments show that our method can successfully decouple the network architecture to achieve several merits, \emph{i.e.,} interpretation, acceleration and adversarial attacking.
+In this paper, we propose a novel architecture decoupling method to obtain an interpretable network and explore the rationale behind its overall working process based on a novel path-level analysis.
+In particular, an architecture controlling module is introduced and embedded into each layer to dynamically identify the activated filters.
+Then, by maximizing the mutual information between the architecture encoding vector and the input image, we decouple the network architecture to explore the functional processing behavior of each calculation path.
+Meanwhile, to further improve the interpretability of the network and inference, we limit the output of the convolutional layers and sparsifying the calculation path.
+Experiments show that our method can successfully decouple the network architecture with several merits, \emph{i.e.,} network interpretation, network acceleration and adversarial samples detection.

+\textbf{Acknowledgements.} This work is supported by the Nature Science Foundation of China (No.U1705262, No.61772443, No.61572410, No.61802324 and No.61702136), National Key R\&D Program (No.2017YFC0113000, and No.2016Y FB1001503), Key R\&D Program of Jiangxi Province (No. 20171ACH80022) and Natural Science Foundation of Guangdong Provice in China (No.2019B1515120049).